1.1. Contact organisation

 18.3.
 Data collection

-1) Methods used to gather data:
+1) Methods used to gather data: CAWI and CATI

-2) Short description of the survey method
+2) Short description of the survey method:

-3) Variables completed from an external source
+3) Variables completed from an external source: The following variables were gathered using administrative registers.

 The data on loss of capacity for work and on degree of disability are received from the Social Insurance Board.

-The data on a person’s highest level of education completed according to ISCED 2011 (International Standard Classification of Education) are received from Statistics Estonia’s population base (which is based on educational data of different national registers).
+Classification of Education) are received from Statistics Estonia’s population base (which is based on educational data of different national registers).

 The data on a person’s ethnic nationality, citizenship and country of birth are received from the statistical person’s register of Statistics Estonia (which is based on data of different national registers).